lqkhoo/rf-calculator/README.md

 I scanned through the Japanese wiki and fixed a couple of data points:
 * Platinum Shield+ didn't have resistances.
-* Wind Mantle has 10% wind resistance (patched in game JP v1.0.7)
+* Wind Mantle should have 10% wind resistance (patched in game JP v1.0.7)
 * Elven Mantle was slightly buffed in JP v1.0.7.

 # For developers